islomar/poc-ruby/README.md

     * It runs the Rakefile (~ Makefile)

 ## Ruby language
+* it uses snake case for methods and attributes, like Python
 * `nil` is an object
 * methods: def-end
 * every object has an id (att `object_id`) and a String representation (`to_s`)